Business

 - How can I make them buy more?

-As this knowledge evolved, alongside, several other learnings also happened.
+As this knowledge evolved, several other learnings also happened.

-Traders in ancient times figured out that it’s way more economical and easy to nurture existing customers rather than look for new ones.
-They began to pay more attention to what customers bought, when and where along the trade routes to satisfy their existing customers.
+Traders in ancient times figured out that it’s way more economical and easy to nurture existing customers than look for new ones.
+They began to pay more attention to what customers bought, when, and where along the trade routes to satisfy their existing customers.

 This information may well have been shared and stored.

-Data science, market segmentation, cloud storage, algorithms, analytics, behavioural marketing, personalization, customer data platforms, personalization, data lakes, data warehouses and more have made their entry.
-As new devices, technology and new ways of buying and selling evolved, data itself have undergone a metamorphosis.
+Data science, market segmentation, cloud storage, algorithms, analytics, behavioural marketing, personalization, customer data platforms, personalization, data lakes, data warehouses, and more have made their entry.
+As new devices, technology, and ways of buying and selling evolve, data itself has undergone a metamorphosis.

 Data could be stored from relational and non-relational sources, business applications, social media, and mobile apps.

-This helped to improve and channelize customer relations interactions more effectively.
+This helped to improve and channel customer relations interactions more effectively.

 Today, business owners have access to a constant flood of data.
 The important thing is knowing how to leverage this data.